 If you suspect this is the case, call your trusted HVAC contractor.
 And we stress “trusted.”
 An oversized heater can lead to a cracked heat exchanger, which is a favorite target for scammers.

 At any rate, your trusted HVAC contractor will confirm if this is indeed the case.
 And they’ll walk you through your best options.

 Heater Repair In Caldwell, ID

-Call Snowflake Air at (208) 205-9078 or click below for heater repair in Caldwell, ID, or anywhere in the Treasure Valley.
+Call Snowflake Air at (208) 205-9078 or click below for a heater tune-up in the fall or heater repair in Caldwell, ID, or anywhere in the Treasure Valley.